PushpenderDangi/TCP-load-balancer/README.md

 ## Update and upgrade system commands.
 sudo apt update

 sudo apt upgrade

+**sudo** - performs the following command with super-user (root) capabilities.
+Many actions that require modifying system files or installing applications require extra permissions to go through.

+**apt** - is a command-line tool which Ubuntu uses to install, remove, and manage software packages.

+**update**,**upgrade** - The “sudo apt upgrade” command is used to upgrade the installed packages on your system to their latest versions.
+On the contrary, the “sudo apt update” command ensures that the system has the latest information about the available packages.
+But it doesn't install or upgrade any software packages.

 ## Download and Install Caddy: Download and install Caddy, a web server, using the given below commands.